BIO-101 Basic Biological Concepts

 BIO-118 The Chemistry of Life

 Taught in coordination with CHEM 118, this class covers the fundamental principles of chemical reactivity and explores how those principles enlighten our understanding of modern biological processes, with an emphasis on the physiological function of the major organ systems.
 Both lectures and labs integrate chemistry and biology to convey a holistic view of how these subjects interrelate to resolve current questions in science.
-Students must take BIO 118 and CHEM 118 concurrently.
+Prerequisites: BIO 110 or 111 or 113, with a grade of C- or better; and CHEM 105 or CHEM 107; and concurrent enrollment in CHEM 118.
 Equivalent to BIO 112.